619: Hollowed Out Edition

 Yeah, no, the great thing about nothing is that you can give out extra nothing whenever you want, right?

-I mean, honestly, I'll take what I can get at this point, guys.
+I mean, honestly, I'll take what I can get at this year, guys.

-Yeah, I could use a little bit of
+Yeah, I could use this.
+It's pretty bad.

 Well, how does the Pope make that all possible on a year of Jubilee?